 The internet is full of SCI link lists nobody curates.
 This isn't that.
-Every entry below is here for a reason, with a note on what it's actually best at — so you go to the right place for the right problem.
-We keep it short on purpose.
+Every entry below earns its place, with a note on what it's actually best at — so you go to the right place for the right problem.
+Short on purpose.

 Clinical information you can trust

-- SCI Model System Centers list — the 18 federally designated research/care centers (we keep a searchable version at /model-systems/).
+• SCI Model System Centers list — the federally designated research/care centers (14 funded for 2021–2026) (we keep a searchable version at /model-systems/).
 Best at: finding top-tier specialized care.

 Community & lived experience

-- Adaptive Sports & Support Group Finder — our searchable directory of 291 adaptive sports programs and SCI peer support groups across all 50 states.
-Best at: finding an in-person team, clinic, or support group near you.
+• Adaptive Sports & Support Finder — our searchable directory of 612 adaptive sports, SCI peer-support, and activity-based therapy programs across the U.S., DC, and Canada.
+Best at: finding an in-person team, peer group, or post-discharge activity-based program near you.

 Money, rights & practical help